peterbokern/stripe-full-integration-react-java-springboot/README.md

     cd frontend
     npm run dev
     ```
    The frontend will run on the localhost address displayed in the terminal.
+NOTE: GO to http://localhost:5173/checkout (change port to actual port)

 ---